 The power of the plant: CBD relief for women in menopause

-Joint pain, muscle aches, general creakiness – despite our best efforts to stay healthy and active, the aches and ouches of age and menopause can make physical activity harder.
-What if you had a natural remedy that not only dealt with your pain but also helped you sleep and relieved your anxiety?
+Inflammation of the joints, muscle aches, general creakiness – despite our best efforts to stay healthy and active, the aches and ouches of age and menopause can make physical activity harder.
+What if you had a natural remedy that not only dealt with your pain but also helped you sleep and relieved your anxiety (try anxiety games apps)?

 It exists.
 And thanks to changes in laws and public sentiment, it’s finally getting the recognition and research it deserves.
 It’s CBD.